MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ```

-By default, the search index object will be given the variable name searchindex.
+By default, the search index object is given the variable name searchindex.
 Optionally, a different variable name can be provided.

 ```
 {% searchindex liquid_search = query: 'support', page: params.page, page_size: 10 %}